nicolasdanelon/UnofficialDocs/source/reference/completions.rst

 	* Press :kbd:`Enter` or :kbd:`Tab` to validate selection

 .. note::
-	The current selection in the completions list can actually be validated with any punctuation sign that isn't itself bound to a snippet.
+	The current selection in the completions list actually can be validated with any punctuation sign that isn't itself bound to a snippet.

 Snippets show up in the completions list following the pattern:
 ``<tab_trigger> : <name>``.
-For the other completions, you will just see the text to be inserted.
+For the other completions, you will see just the text to be inserted.

-If the list of completions can be narrowed down to one choice, the autocomplete dialog will be bypassed and the corresponding content will be inserted straight away according to the priority rules stated above.
+If the list of completions can be narrowed down to one choice, the autocomplete dialog will be bypassed and the corresponding content will be inserted right away according to the priority rules stated above.